 - 12. Start the JBoss server if it is not already running!
-(This will make sure that deployment error messages appear after all start up messages of the server) - 13.
+This will make sure that deployment error messages appear after all start up messages of the server.
+Use the D:\jboss\bin\run.bat command. - 13.
 With the compiled files (.class files), we have all necessary files for packaging and deploying the HelloWorld EJB.
-The only thing we need to do is put the compiled interface and the compiled bean class in a jar file HelloWorld.jar (packaging) and copy it to the deployment directory of JBoss (deployment) which is found by following the path jboss\server\default\deploy).
+The only thing we need to do is put the compiled interface and the compiled bean class in a jar file HelloWorld.jar (packaging) and copy it to the deployment directory of JBoss (deployment): jboss/server/default/deploy

-'''

-Do the packaging with the following command!: jar cMvf HelloWorld.jar IS7\hello\.class
+Do the packaging with the following command!: jar cMvf HelloWorld.jar IS7\hello\\.class

-'''

 The command adds the class files to a new jar file (the first c in the command stands for "create").
+It is important that the package structure is correct inside the jar file, so that's why we execute this command from outside the root package.

-14. The EJB is now packaged and, deploy it with the following command: copy HelloWorld.jar jboss\server\default\deploy
+14. The EJB is now packaged.
+Deploy it with the following command: copy HelloWorld.jar jboss\server\default\deploy

 This command simply copies the jar file to JBoss which automatically deploys it.
-If JBoss was not running, the EJB would be deployed when JBoss started.
+If JBoss was not running, the EJB would be deployed when JBoss is started.

-15. Check for any deployment error or warnings at the JBoss server window.
+15. Check for any deployment errors or warnings at the JBoss server window.
 A normal deployment should give the following output in the server window: